 The Translation Training course is intended for all students in the translation and interpreting major attending a Master’s degree programme.
 Starting from the 2016-17 academic year, every translation and interpreting student must complete this subject once, having enrolled in any of the four semesters of their Master’s studies.
 The amount of work within the scope of this subject is evaluated by 4 ECTS credits.

 Practical implementation of the subject:

-Students who enrol in the Translation Training course in the winter semester of 2022-2023 will be asked to fill out an online questionnaire regarding their preferences in terms of the form of training:
+Students who enrol in the Translation Training course in the summer semester of 2022-2023 will be asked to fill out an online questionnaire regarding their preferences in terms of the form of training: